How to Implement Jira Work Sync For Smooth Collaborations Between Teams

 • Maintain and optimize: Monitor the performance of the solution to see if the data is still correct.
 You also need to check sync queues in order to unclog and troubleshoot failed transfers.

-Exalate: Sync Jira Issues Bidirectionally
+Exalate: Sync Jira Work Bidirectionally

-Exalate is a two-way solution for Jira issue sync that allows you to exchange data between multiple connected Jira instances.
+Exalate is a two-way solution for Jira work sync that allows you to exchange data between multiple connected Jira instances.
 Jira Cloud and Data Center users can use Exalate’s Basic mode to sync descriptions, summaries, comments, attachments, assignees, priority, statuses, custom fields, and much more.

 There’s more.
-Exalate’s Script mode supports the low-code integration of advanced issue sync cases.
+Exalate’s Script mode supports the low-code integration of advanced work sync cases.
 You can use it to sync story points fields in order to help companies establish frictionless collaboration frameworks with clients and MSPs.

-How to Sync Jira Issues Using Exalate
+How to Sync Jira Work Using Exalate

 1. Install Exalate on both Jira instances.
 You can get the app from Atlassian Marketplace.
 If you are a Jira Cloud user, you can follow the normal flow.
 Docker installation is also supported.
 To install Exalate on Jira Data Center, follow these steps